Tajikistan | small group tours Tajikistan

-On this Tajikstan small group Central Asian cultural tour, we explore the country's astonishing scenery and monuments.
-Tajikistan is the smallest of the 5 'Stans and is also the most mountainous.
-On our tour organised to benefit mature travelers, we encounter many ranges and mountain chains where we reach well over 3,000 metres above sea level while crossing passes.
-However, we do not venture onto the Pamir Plateau where several peaks exceed 7,000 metres.
+On this Tajikistan Central Asian cultural tour, we explore the country's astonishing scenery and monuments.
+Although Tajikistan is the smallest of the 5 'Stans and it is also the most mountainous, with 90% of land being upland.
+With incredible peaks and bright blue lakes, Tajikistan is home to some of the most striking landscapes in Central Asia.
+On our tour, designed for mature travellers.
+On our tour organised for mature travellers to enjoy, we encounter remote villages and mountain ranges that reach well over 3,000 metres above sea level.

-The country is set between China, Pakistan, Afghanistan, Uzbekistan, and Kyrgyzstan.
+The country is set between China, Pakistan, Afghanistan, Uzbekistan, and Kyrgyzstan with the Uzbekistan border to the west and the Afghan border to south.
 Tajiks also lay claim to areas of Uzbekistan and Kyrgyzstan, which these countries reject.

 There is an optional 23 day tour to Central Asia & the Stans prior to this tour.
-This program Tajikstan small group Central Asian cultural tour for mature travelers provides another fascinating insight to this often misunderstood region.
-Odyssey's groups continually praise the friendliness of the local communities visited as well as their hospitality as you explore Tajikstan.
+This program provides another fascinating insight to this often misunderstood region.
+Odyssey's groups continually praise the friendliness of the local communities visited as well as their hospitality as you explore Tajikistan.

 - This tour can be taken in conjunction with Central Asia & The Stans.

 - Group size is limited to a maximum of 15 participants.

 Overview: Upon arrival we will come to the hotel individually.
 Participants joining from the Stans Odyssey tour will fly from Bishkek to Dushanbe at 15:00 pm, arriving at 15:30 pm.

 Dinner will be at the hotel this evening.